Considering their Middle Eastern and western Asian roots, fig trees (Ficus carica) are generally considered warm-climate plants.

 The blackish-purple fruit with purple-red pulp is known for its lovely fragrance and rich, sweet flavor.

-This one does well in Zones 5-9, though it will need winter protection in Zones 5 and 6.
+This one does well in Zones 5 to 9, though it will need winter protection in Zones 5 and 6.

 7. White Marseilles